corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-intro.md

 1. Write the states

-2. Write the contract
+2. Write the contracts

   1. Build transactions

-  2. Write contract tests

 3. Write flows

-  1. Write flow tests
+4. Conduct unit testing

-4. Conduct integration testing
+5. Conduct integration testing

-5. Run your CorDapp
+6. Run your CorDapp

-6. Debug and test your CorDapp
+7. Debug and test your CorDapp

-7. Use the CordaRPCClient to run your CorDapp
+8. Use the CordaRPCClient to run your CorDapp